-It is constructed in the following manner It is constructed in the following manner:

-The hoop (A) is made of a piece of oval

-wire, formed into a ring about an inch and

-15 a half in diameter, and to this, is soldered

-the point (B), formed from a piece of hollow wire about 1⁄2 an inch in length, which

-has two slots cut in it (C, C1) about 1⁄2 of

-an inch apart, to receive the end of the

-20 handle (D, D2) which forms the other half

-of the higher or joint.
-The center of this of the hinge or joint.
-The center of this joint, from one slot to the other, is flattened it right angles with the hoop (A) to which
+It is constructed in the following manner: The hoop (A) is made of a piece of oval wire, formed into a ring about an inch and 15 a half in diameter, and to this, is soldered the point (B), formed from a piece of hollow wire about 1⁄2 an inch in length, which has two slots cut in it (C, C,) about 1 of an inch apart, to receive the end of the 20 handle (D, D,) which forms the other half of the hinge or joint.
+The center of this joint, from one slot to the other, is flattened at right angles with the hoop (A) to which it is attached.